cv639-project/theme_rendering/README.md

 - **python nn_filters.py --load-model="path to saved model"** to load a pretrained model.
 - Pastiche is the model for theme rendering.
 - Feature_extractor is the neural network to extract features.
+- Functions for instance segmentation and multi-filtering are included in utils.
 - Please refer to our argparse flags for more optional arguments and details.